 Sites offering cancer-related information are The American Cancer Society (cancer.org), National Cancer Institute (cancer.gov), Association of Cancer Online Resources (acor.org) and Cancer Care (cancercare.org).

 Sites offering heart disease-related information are American Heart Association (americanheart.org), National Heart, Lung, and Blood Institute (www.nhlbi.nih.gov) and Congenital Heart Information Network (tchin.org).

-Sites offering diabetes-related information are American Diabetes Association (diabetes.org), National Diabetes Education Program (ndep.nih.gov), Joslin Diabetes Center (www.joslin.harvard.edu), and Diabetes Monitor (diabetesmonitor.com).
+Sites offering diabetes-related information are American Diabetes Association (diabetes.org), the National Diabetes Education Program (ndep.nih.gov), Joslin Diabetes Center (www.joslin.harvard.edu), and Diabetes Monitor (diabetesmonitor.com).

 You can also see thousands of information online by searching on a search engine.
 But the reliable content is especially important for this type of topics.
-University and medical school’s have there own websites, with web addresses ending in .edu.
+University and medical school’s have there owned websites, with web addresses ending in .edu.
 You can easily find such sites online by analyzing the domain and look for the web addresses ending in .edu.
 There are some well-known and trusted health websites from not-for-profit groups that focus on research and teaching the public about specific diseases or conditions.
 You can easily identify such websites by domain, as they end in .org.
 Anyone can register such a ‘.org’ site and now the ‘.org’ the address also used for commercial purpose, check the reliability and authenticity of the website by visiting the about page of the site.
 Which site are you using to find medical information?
 Is it reliable?
 What do you think about such kind of free medical information related websites?